 ENI SEIS II EAST Project

-On 1 February 2016, the European Environment Agency (EEA) kicked off the second phase of the EU-funded ENI SEIS II EAST project together with the six Eastern Partnership countries; Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-This four-year undertaking aims to support the promotion of environmental protection by strengthening environmental governance.
+On 1 February 2016, the European Environment Agency (EEA) kicked off the second phase of the EU-funded European Neighbourhood Instrument (ENI) Shared Environmental Information System (SEIS) II EAST project together with the six Eastern Partnership countries; Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+This 4-year undertaking aims to support the promotion of environmental protection by strengthening environmental governance.